centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-dynamics-365-nsclient-05-nrpe.md

 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 ## Overview

-This Plugin Pack allow to get metrics and statuses collected thanks to the NSClient++ monitoring agent and its embedded NRPE Server.
+This Plugin Pack allows you to get metrics and statuses collected thanks to the NSClient++ monitoring agent and its embedded NRPE Server.

 ## Pack assets